WNYT: History

 Despite the increased transmitter power, WAST's signal was still significantly weaker in some portions of the Capital District market than its competitors, particularly in the southern portion.
 This was because as a condition of being allowed to move to the VHF band, it remained on its original transmitter on Bald Mountain (a legacy of the days when it was licensed to Troy) and used a somewhat directional signal to protect WNTA-TV (now WNET) in Newark, near New York City.
 The other stations in the market had their transmitters on the Helderberg Escarpment.
 This forced WAST to build several translators to expand its coverage.
-Combined with the fact it was affiliated with ABC, the smallest and weakest of the three major networks at the time (but, during the late 1970s, ABC's fortunes would improve considerably), channel 13 was not really on par with rivals–WTEN and then-General Electric-owned NBC affiliate WRGB (channel 6)–until cable television arrived in the Capital District in the early 1970s.
+Combined with the fact it was affiliated with ABC, the smallest and weakest of the three major networks at the time (though ABC's fortunes would improve considerably in the late 1970s), channel 13 was not really on par with rivals WTEN and then-General Electric-owned NBC affiliate WRGB (channel 6) until cable television arrived in the Capital District in the early 1970s.
 In 1968 Van Curler sold WAST to Sonderling Broadcasting, a radio company based in the Chicago suburb of Oak Park, Illinois.

 On October 23, 1977, the station switched affiliations with WTEN and became the Capital District's CBS affiliate, returning the station to its original affiliation after 22 years.
 In 1978, the original iteration of Viacom announced its purchase of Sonderling Broadcasting's holdings and made WAST the company's second television station (after WVIT in New Britain, Connecticut) when the sale was finalized two years later, in March 1980.
 On September 28, 1981, WAST swapped affiliations again, this time with WRGB and became the area's NBC affiliate.
-Seeking a fresh start and a new identity, Viacom decided to mark the affiliation change with the current call sign of WNYT.
+Seeking a fresh start and a new identity, Viacom decided to mark the affiliation change by adopting the current call sign of WNYT.
 It is one of the few stations in the United States to have been a primary affiliate of all of the big three networks.

 Viacom's 1994 acquisition of Paramount Pictures placed the company's existing television stations (WNYT; WVIT; WHEC-TV in Rochester; KMOV in St. Louis; and KSLA-TV in Shreveport, Louisiana) under common ownership with Paramount's broadcasting arm, the Paramount Stations Group; the two groups were formally consolidated in December 1995.
 Prior to the merger, Paramount announced the formation of the United Paramount Network (UPN), which started operating in January 1995; as early as 1994, Viacom was considering selling off its non-UPN stations.
 In June 1996, Viacom/Paramount agreed to trade WNYT and WHEC-TV to Hubbard Broadcasting in return for UPN affiliate WTOG in St. Petersburg, Florida.

 WNYT signed-on its digital signal in October 2003 on VHF channel 12.
 Unlike the station's analog signal, WNYT's digital transmitter was located in the Helderberg tower farm with the market's other stations.